ATVs take a lot of abuse and go just about anywhere from dirt, sand to even mud.

 I rather buy aftermarket suspension as you can get them already assemble, and it’s an easy install.

-Taking the shocks off your ATV is simple; it’s often two bolts.
-You just need to jack the ATV up and pop them off.
+Taking the shocks off is simple; it’s often two bolts.
+You just need to jack it up and pop them off.

 There are a few ATVs with air-ride suspensions, but it’s just its airline you need to mess with that is extra, and it’s not hard.